How to Measure Your Facebook Ads ROI (With Metrics That Matter to Your Boss and Business)

 Shameless plug—we’re really good at this.

-If you’re tired of hacking it together yourself, we make it easy by pulling in data from your ad channels, MAP, CRM, etc. It’s all in one place, numbers crunched behind the scenes, so you can quickly get at the ROI metrics that actually matter (adios, impressions).
+If you’re tired of hacking it together yourself, Metadata makes it easy by pulling in data from your ad channels, MAP, CRM, etc. It’s all in one place, numbers crunched behind the scenes, so you can quickly get at the ROI metrics that actually matter (adios, impressions).

 All of the data comes directly from our clients’ Facebook ad campaigns.